jenkinsci/zscan-upload-plugin/README.md

 ## Pre-requisites

 This project requires Java 11 or higher to build.
 All of the 3rd-party jars we're using are compiled with Java 17.
-Java 8 has reached EOL; LTS for Java 11 ended around September/November 2023.
-We should be using Java 17 or later.
-For backward-compatibility, Java 11 works for now.

 In your console, head over to the Authorizations tab in the Manage section and generate a new API key that at least has the scope to `upload z3a_builds`.